Cornwall Electric: Cornwall Electric Street Railway Company Limited

-On 22 January 1894, W.R.
+On January 22, 1894, W.R.
 Hitchcock took the initial steps to bring to Cornwall an electric street railway for which he received franchises from the town and township of Cornwall.
 Inexperienced in the matters of building a railway, Hitchcock signed an agreement with the firm Hooper and Starr to build it.
 The contractors became principal stockholders and directors of the railway, after Hitchcock transferred his franchise rights in January 1896, to the newly formed Cornwall Electric Street Railway Company Limited, where he became superintendent.

-Cornwall Electric started its passenger streetcar service on 1 July 1896 using an electric locomotive pulling four cars traveling on what was approximately 4.8 km of track, and purchased an additional two cars in 1897.
+Cornwall Electric started its passenger streetcar service on July 1, 1896, using an electric locomotive to pull four cars travelling on approximately 4.8 km of track, and purchased two additional cars in 1897.